acdh-oeaw/viecpro-nuxt/readme.md

 > [!TIP]
 >
-> this template supports developing in containers. when opening the project in your editor, you
+> this repository supports developing in containers. when opening the project in your editor, you
 > should be prompted to re-open it in a devcontainer.

 ## how to test